- Home

 Water Treatment Division

-The Bossier City Water Treatment Plant was built in 1958.
-The original plant had a treatment capacity of 6 million gallons per day (MGD) and was originally designed as a lime softening facility, treating water directly from the Red River.
-Plant expansions and treatment modifications have been made over the years to keep up with increased water demands required for Bossier City and the surrounding areas.
+The Bossier City Water Treatment Plant was built in 1958 and is situated on a twenty-five acre parcel alongside the Red River.
+The original plant had a treatment capacity of 6 million gallons per day (MGD) and the water was pumped directly from the Red River before being treated.
+Plant expansions and treatment modifications were made over the years to keep up with increased drinking water demands required for Bossier City and surrounding areas.
 Production capacity was increased in 1972 to 16 MGD and again in 1996 to 25 MGD.
-In the 1996 upgrade, new treatment techniques such as the addition of ozone and computer control systems were implemented in order to contend with the unique treatment challenges imposed with newly adopted State and Federal Regulations.
+In the 1996 upgrade, new treatment techniques and technologies such as the addition of ozone and computer- controlled systems were employed to contend with the unique treatment challenges that resulted with newly adopted State and Federal Drinking Water Regulations.
+The most recent production increase was completed in 2013 bringing the total production capability to 50 MGD.
+This addition included the installation of a low-pressure membrane microfiltration system along with additional ozone injection technologies and granular activated carbon treatment processes in order to further improve the finished water quality.

 -